How to Solve the 4 Most Common Campaign Tracking Errors

 You’ll need to set similar expectations for the values inside each parameter.
 For example, in your campaign ID, do you expect a string or a number?
 Should the value be of a certain length?
 Defining these standards will help ensure you consistent data collection over time.

-Documentation of a marketing standard is one way to help resolve this issue, but a stronger method is through CampaignAssurance’s Marketing Standards and User Permissions.
+Documentation of a marketing standard is one way to help resolve this issue, but a stronger method is to use a campaign solution software that includes marketing standards and user permissions features.

-Within CampaignAssurance, analysts can use the Marketing Standards feature to define the structure of all the tracking links for a given campaign.
+Analysts can use marketing standards features to define the structure of all the tracking links for a given campaign.
 The analyst then hands off the template to the marketer to create the tracking links so the tracking codes are consistent.

-The User Permissions feature allows you to manage who has access to view or create Marketing Standards.
+A user permissions feature allows you to manage who has access to view or create marketing standards.
 This ensures that the standards are not unnecessarily or inaccurately adjusted, and filters out noise for marketers so they can focus on specific campaigns.

 Once you’ve created a standard structure for your tracking links, there are several ways to generate those links.